You can follow the process below to get a wq-powered application up and running.

 INSTALLED_APPSsetting in db/[projectname]/settings.py

 models.py.
 In the simplest case, each model will have the same fields as the forms you're planning on creating.
 In more complex applications, you may want to leverage one of the Model patterns provided by wq.db.
+The distinction between these approaches is discussed in this article.

 ./manage.py dbshell, psql, or pgAdmin to confirm that the tables were created.